dbdesign-students-spring2024/6-mongodb-analysis-shaw2065/README.md

 2. The original data file was in the format of CSV.

-3. The first 20 rows of raw data from the original data file
+3. Some of the raw data from the original data file
     <details>
     <summary>First 20 rows of raw data</summary>